 There was no real beach, so the POWs climbed up on a seawall and found the Japanese Naval Landing Party had set up a machine gun and had just laid flat to rest when the gun opened fire on them.
 Those who came ashore were warned to stay in the water but only did so when one man climbed up on the seawall and was wounded.
 There were also Japanese snipers in wait to shoot anyone who attempted to escape.
 When they looked at the water, it was full of dead fish of many sizes killed by the bombs.
 The men ate salted beans that were in a tub that had been looted from the ship.

 The POWs were gathered together and marched to a grove of shady trees about 200 yards from the beach where they sat down and dried out the few possessions they had left.
 That afternoon they were moved to a single tennis court at Olongapo Naval Station which was about 500 yards from the beach.
 There, they were herded onto a tennis court and roll call was taken.
 It was discovered 329 of the 1,619 POWs who had boarded the ship had died.

 It is not known if Lt.
 Earl W. Hill was killed when the Oryoku Maru was hit by bombs from American planes, or if he was killed swimming to shore trying to escape from the ship.
 What is known is his date of death is given as December 15, 1944, during the sinking of the ship.

 2nd Lt.
-Earl W. Hill’s name appears on the Tablets of the Missing at the American Military Cemetery at Manila.
+Earl W. Hill’s name appears on the Walls of the Missing at the American Military Cemetery at Manila.